 The goal of data analytics is to find patterns within the information you capture and store.
 Patterns indicate correlations, predict trends, reveal anomalies and highlight outliers.
 Cumulatively, these resemble firm evidence that informs better decision-making and lowers risk.
 Here’s the good news: humans are fantastic pattern-recognisers.
 We’ve evolved and survived by recognising and interpreting patterns in 3D space for millennia.
 It’s the way we process information best, and that’s why we’ve built illumr to take advantage of this.

 Our 2 minute animation is the fastest way to find out how illumr works and what it can do for you.

 Augmented Cognition capitalises on our innate capacity to recognise patterns and combines it with the computational requirements to do it at massive scale.

-It works by rendering the data points (and the rules that govern them) as self-organising 3D models.
+It works by rendering the data points as self-organising 3D models.
 This presents the user with a physical space to navigate, interact with and amend in real time.

 You don’t need a hypothesis to start exploring your data.
 You can just dive in and start evaluating, experimenting and improving straight away.

 In short, everyone.
 Data analytics is often overwhelming to non-technical users because the tools (and subject matter) typically require specialised knowledge to comprehend.

 illumr changes that.
 You don’t need a PhD to use illumr.
 You just need to see patterns.